$W$-boson production in polarized proton-proton collisions at RHIC through next-to-next-to-leading order in perturbative QCD: Introduction

 Measurements such as the one above are typically incorporated into global analyses of proton structure such that information from all relevant experiments can inform the obtained PDFs.
 These global analyses are performed at a given order in perturbative QCD, which indicates to what order the evolution kernels and hard-scattering cross sections are calculated.
 The PDFs of an unpolarized proton are determined to next-to-next-to-leading order (NNLO) in several global analyses~\cite{Harland-Lang:2017ytb,Ball:2017nwa,Alekhin:2017kpj,Hou:2019efy,Butterworth:2015oua}.
-The polarized PDFs are currently only known to the next-to-leading order (NLO)~\cite{Nocera:2014gqa,deFlorian:2014yva,Ethier:2017zbq}.
+The polarized PDFs are currently only known to the NLO~\cite{Nocera:2014gqa,deFlorian:2014yva,Ethier:2017zbq}.
 It is expected that a much sharper picture of polarized proton structure will be obtained at an EIC, and that the precision of the data will warrant a NNLO extraction of polarized PDFs like in the unpolarized case.
 One necessary component of this extension of the polarized PDF extraction to NNLO is the calculation of the requisite hard scattering cross sections to NNLO in perturbative QCD.

 In this paper we take a step toward this goal by calculating $W$-boson production in polarized proton-proton collisions to NNLO in perturbative QCD.
+Many efforts have previously been devoted to studying the NLO QCD corrections~\cite{Nadolsky:2003fz,Nadolsky:2003ga,deFlorian:2010aa,Ringer:2015oaa}.
 We utilize the $N$-jettiness subtraction approach first developed for unpolarized proton-proton collisions at the Large Hadron Collider~\cite{Boughezal:2015dva,Gaunt:2015pea}.
 Our result represents its first application to polarized collisions, and the first prediction for a cross-section at NNLO in polarized proton-proton collisions.
 We discuss aspects of the phenomenology of polarized $W$-boson production at RHIC energies, and perform a comparison to the existing STAR data.
 The NNLO perturbative corrections exhibit excellent convergence, and their inclusion improves the residual scale uncertainty often used to estimate the theoretical errors.

 This paper is organized as follows.
 In Section~\ref{sec:setup} we introduce the formalism for our calculation and review the $N$-jettiness subtraction method.
 In Section~\ref{sec:numerics} we present our results for several differential distributions and the single-spin asymmetry.
 We conclude in Section~\ref{sec:conc}.